 Research & Methodology

-To identify landowners with holdings of the highest values, MN Capital Partners used a database of real property tax-assessed values for four counties (Honolulu, Maui, Kauai and Hawaii).
-The assessments from these counties (with values as of October 1, 2004) were downloaded into a database-management program.
+To identify and rank Hawaii’s landowners, the researchers used a database of real property tax-assessed values for four counties (Honolulu, Maui, Hawaii and Kauai).
+The assessments from these counties (with values as of October 1, 2005) were downloaded into a database-management program.

 The researchers also reviewed: annual reports; SEC filings; DCCA Business Registration records; assessment office tax maps and records; Bureau of Conveyances documents; and other publications.
-MN Capital confirmed the information with company representatives, when applicable.
+Information was confirmed with company representatives, when possible.

-The list was finalized in August 2005.
-The final database is the only consistent, comprehensive and publicly available measure of value for all Hawaii real estate, including government holdings.
+The list was finalized in August 2006.
+The final database is the only consistent, comprehensive and publicly available measure of value for all Hawaii real estate.

-One drawback to the database is that assessments represent a proxy for fee simple values; there is no division of value between leased fee (lessor s interest) and leasehold (lessee s interest) interests.
-This is significant in a market where long-term ground leases are prevalent.
+One drawback to the database is that assessments represent a proxy for fee simple values; there is no division of value between leased fee (lessor) and leasehold (lessee) interests.
+This is significant in a market where ground leases are prevalent.
 Therefore, 100 percent of value is assigned to the fee owner of record.
 This allocation tends to inflate values associated with many top Hawaii landowners, who lease the majority of their properties in the short term.
 That said, the attribution of value to the lessor more accurately reflects long-term ownership and control of the asset.

 Although the obvious adjustment is to divide land and building values between lessor and lessee, consider the scenario in which a ground lease expires in less than a year.
 There would be nominal, zero or possibly negative values associated with the leasehold position.